What Is Spinal Stenosis

 Nonetheless, in severe stenosis cases, non-surgical treatments will not work as well or be as effective.
 If this occurs, surgical options may serve as a viable solution.

 We understand spinal stenosis is not easy to deal with, which is why we provide solutions and treatment options to help you.
-J. Flowers provides high-quality concierge health care to people of all age groups and offers patients comprehensive care from diagnosis to treatment to aftercare.
+Our J. Flowers Health Institute team provides high-quality bespoke health care to people of all age groups and offers patients comprehensive care from diagnosis to treatment to aftercare.

 With our holistic approach, we focus on both the mental and physical aspects of treatment and recovery to find a solution that works best for each individual.
 We address a variety of issues, including chronic pain, mental health, and substance use disorders, while providing a comfortable atmosphere that is conducive to healing.

 Don’t let spinal stenosis lower your quality of life.
-Reach out to J. Flowers today, and we will get you on a path to healing for a more enjoyable present and future.
+Reach out to J. Flowers Health Institute today, and we will get you on a path to healing for a more enjoyable present and future.